Coronavirus put can and bottle redemptions on hold. Garages and basements are filling up - The Boston Globe

 Advertisement

-William Kelley, president of the Beer Distributors of Massachusetts trade group, said collecting cans and bottles from stores adds another layer of contact in a profession that already involves a lot of in-person interaction during a dangerous time.

-“Their concerns are the concerns that everyone in the Commonwealth shares, and that is exposure of their employees to unnecessary risk," Kelley said of distributors.
-He added that he is not insulated from the frustrations of people unable to redeem their deposits.
-Kelley has his own growing stash of bottles and cans ready to go back to the store when it’s safe.

-Janet Domenitz executive director of the advocacy organization MASSPIRG, said she hopes that will be soon.
-Even the reopening of the lower-touch automated collection devices in many stores would be a good start, she said, though she believes over-the-counter transactions are possible with the proper precautions.
+Janet Domenitz, executive director of MassPIRG, hopes that will be soon; she believes over-the-counter transactions are possible with the proper precautions.

 Domenitz said people tend to recycle more in states that have bottle deposits, and she’s concerned that a long disruption could damage the complex infrastructure that underlies the system in Massachusetts.
-She believes environmentally-friendly practices could play a role in heading off future pandemics that could be worsened by a warming planet.
+She said environmentally friendly practices could play a role in heading off future pandemics that could be worsened by a warming planet.